Coron Palawan, Philippines: Info, Island Tours, & Things To Do

 Coron town can be reached by air or ferry.

-Otherwise, you can just fly into the Busuanga airport (USU) and leave from the same.
-But keep in mind it’s not served internationally, so this means you’ll first need to fly to one of the big cities in the Philippines — Manila or Cebu — and go from there.
+Otherwise, you can fly into the Busuanga airport (USU), but keep in mind it’s not served internationally so you’ll first need to fly to one of the big cities in the Philippines — Manila or Cebu — and go from there.

 How To Get Around